-2 The NRCD I is the subject of this Code update.
-The NRCD II was established after the NRCD I and encompasses residential area adjacent to NRCD I. When the NRCD I was originally approved there was no NRCD II so it has previously been referred to in the Code as simply "NRCD."
+&lt;sup>1 The NRCD I is the subject of this Code update.
+The NRCD II was established after the NRCD I and encompasses residential areas adjacent to the NRCD I. When the NRCD I was originally approved there was no NRCD II so it has previously been referred to in the Code as simply "NRCD."